facebookresearch/xR-EgoPose/README.md

 | Walking |  130.5 | 131.9 | 57.7 |
 | **All (mm)** | 122.1 | 130.4 | **58.2** |

+[1] *Julieta Martinez, Rayat Hossain, Javier Romero, and James JLittle.
+A simple yet effective baseline for 3d human pose estimation.
+In Proceedings of the International Conference on Computer Vision (ICCV), 2017*
 ## License

 See the LICENSE file for details.